akshay-op/tfhub-objectdetect/README.md

-object detection using pre-trained model. pretrained model from tensorflowhub .trained on coco 2017 dataset.
+object detection using pre-trained model. pretrained model from tensorflowhub trained on coco 2017 dataset.

+codes from tensorflow hub.